 Obviously, if you’re lactose intolerant, you know that adding cream or milk to your coffee will leave your stomach on the fritz.
 But black coffee can trigger some bloating probs of its own, says Sass.

 ‘Because it’s acidic, if you have a sensitive stomach, coffee can be an irritant and cause immediate swelling,’ she says.
 ‘If you add sugar or an artificial sweetener, the effect can be even worse.’

 If you have to have your coffee, keep the dose small, and keep an eye on how you feel drinking it.

 You know the elementary school saying: beans, beans, the magical fruit.
 Hello, gas and bloat!
 But Margie Saidel, R.D., culinary, nutrition and sustainability vice president at Chartwells K12, says beans are a fantastic protein source so they might be worth the initial discomfort.

-To reduce the bloat-inducing extra starch, Saidel says to gradually increase your serving size, triple rinse canned beans before cooking, and pair your meal with a digestive enzyme like Beano.
+To reduce the bloat-inducing extra starch, Saidel says to gradually increase your serving size, triple rinse canned beans before cooking.

 If dairy is a no-go for you, Schmidt says almond and coconut milks are great alternatives.

 ‘If someone doesn’t tolerate the proteins, lectins, or pesticides in wheat or in the grains used in beer,’ Schmidt says, ‘then the body will hyper-respond to the foreign substance and cause inflammation in the body and on the immune system.’